KRMC Safety Initiatives

 Assuring Quality and Protecting Your Safety

 As an institution and as individual healthcare professionals, we are committed to protecting patient safety and providing quality care.
-It’s at the heart of everything we do at Kingman Regional Medical Center (KRMC).
+It’s at the heart of everything we do at Kingman Regional Medical Center (KRMC).a woman in scrubs and PPE washes her hands at a metal sink

 To us, quality means: doing the right thing at the right time, for the right person, and having the best possible result.
 Patient safety—preventing harm to patients—underlies all aspects of our healthcare culture.